RetroBattlestations/UnderTheSea/README.txt

 sprites.
 It should be portable to any BASIC that has the ability to position the cursor at a specific location.

+This time around instead of just being a picture or an animation, it's a game!
+In this game you take control of a sea turtle in a sort of endless runner type game.
+The turtle constantly swims from left to right and the A & Z keys move the turtle up & down.
+You need to eat food (x/y characters in most versions) for points.
+Running into enemies will cost you air.
+You can refill your air by catching air bubbles, or you can surface to refill completely.
+When you run out of air it's game over and the turtle goes belly up.

 === Typing Tips ===
 When typing the program in you can leave off any lines which contain REM, they are not needed for the program to run.
 You can also leave